SushAN766/ecomify/README.md

 # ebazaar 🛒✨

-Welcome to **ebazaar** — your one-stop online shop where clicking “Add to Cart” and “Add to Wishlist” is dangerously satisfying.
+Welcome to **ebazaar** — your one-stop online shop where clicking “Add to Cart” is dangerously satisfying.
 Think of it as the mall of your dreams, minus the parking hassle and elevator music.

 ---